steffitan23/cubstart-website/static/media/hw7.344bcb85bcc64ea2f642.md

 ## Part 3: Write code

+You will use the URL from above to connect your project to your MongoDB database.
+Then, you will write a mongoose schema and model, followed by express route handlers for the API.

 _Get started on the homework skeleton!
 Begin by completing **database.js**.
 Then, finish **server.js**._

-You will use the URL from above to connect your project to your MongoDB database.
-Then, you will write a mongoose schema and model, followed by express route handlers for the API.
 Take a look at lecture or lab slides if you are stuck!
+Feel free to post on Ed if you have any questions or need help.

 ## Part 4: Test the API